PoliticalGraveyard.com

 Fitzpatrick, William F. (b.
 1895) — of Ellicottville, Cattaraugus County, N.Y.
 Born in Ellicottville, Cattaraugus County, N.Y., September 14, 1895.
 Republican.
 Served in the U.S. Army during World War I; delegate to Republican National Convention from New York, 1948, 1952 (alternate), 1956, 1960 (alternate).
 Catholic.
 Member, Knights of Columbus.
 Burial location unknown.

 Fitzpatrick, William H. — of Buffalo, Erie County, N.Y.
 Democrat.
-Chair of Erie County Democratic Party, 1910; delegate to Democratic National Convention from New York, 1912 (member, Committee on Permanent Organization), 1920, 1924 (alternate).
+Candidate for Presidential Elector for New York; chair of Erie County Democratic Party, 1910; delegate to Democratic National Convention from New York, 1912 (member, Committee on Permanent Organization), 1920, 1924 (alternate).
 Burial location unknown.

 Fitzpatrick, William P. — of Brooklyn, Kings County, N.Y.
 Democrat.
 Member of New York state assembly from Kings County 9th District, 1901-02.
 Burial location unknown.